IBM/unitxt/docs/docs/debugging.rst

 You can set the expected scores using the following parameters:

-1. ``exact_match_score``: The expected score to be returned when predictions are equal the gold reference.
+1. ``exact_match_score``: The expected score to be returned when predictions are equal to the gold reference.
 Default is 1.0.

-2. ``maximum_full_mismatch_score``: The maximum score allowed to be returned when predictions are full mismatched.
+2. ``maximum_full_mismatch_score``: The maximum score allowed to be returned when predictions are fully mismatched.
 Default is 0.0.

 3. ``full_mismatch_prediction_values``: An optional list of prediction values to use for testing full mismatches.
 If not set, a default set of values: ["a1s", "bfsdf", "dgdfgs", "gfjgfh", "ghfjgh"] is used.